 29.02.12.
 EXTREME DANGER KEEP OUT.
 Steel mesh fence cordon.
 Weedy, Worcester St Bridge view, red zone, Clarendon Tower right, demolition in progress

 Worcester St Bridge: Weedy.
 The Town Crier in his red coat & black, tricorn hat chatted to tourists.
-Bridge, red zone, steel mesh fence cordon, threat sign:
+On the Bridge, a red-zone, steel-mesh-fence-cordon threat-sign:

 EXTREME